vipvipvip/CleanData_CourseProject/README.md

 Under the "\UCI HAR Dataset folder"", are all the files from the "getdata_projectfiles_UCI HAR Dataset.zip".

+To run the script:
-To run, first set the current working directory which points to where the run_analysis.R. eg. setwd("~/GitHub/Getting_N_Cleaning_Data/CleanData_CourseProject")
+  set working directory where the run_analysis.R file located eg. setwd("~/GitHub/Getting_N_Cleaning_Data/CleanData_CourseProject")

 In the R console:
   > source("run_analysis.R")
   > run()

+This will create tidySet.csv which you can view in Excel by importing with the "space" delimiter.

 Hope this helps.
 -- Dikesh Chokshi
-To run the script:
-  set working directory where the run_analysis.R file located